 The property management industry is projected to surpass $26 billion by 2026.
 Growth like that makes the market appealing for property managers looking to start a property management company from scratch, take on more doors—or even real estate brokers looking to try it out.

 Still, there’s a lot to think about before you dive headfirst into property management.
 That’s why we’ve put together a comprehensive list of what you’ll need to do before you open your business’s doors to owners and residents.

-Read through the whole guide on how to start a property management business or jump to each section to get a picture of every bit of hard work that goes into starting your own property management business—and how to make each step easier.
+Read through the whole guide (or check out the video above) on how to start a property management business or jump to each section to get a picture of every bit of hard work that goes into starting your own property management business—and how to make each step easier.

 How to Start a Property Management Company: Article Guide